DATA-606-SPRING-2023-TUE/nicholas_data606/README.md

 ### Decision Tree

+Decision Tree - A model that uses the features of the dataset to make a series of informed decisions to arrive at a  prediction.
+The order of decisions to be made is based on the importance of each feature.
+This model is easy to interpret and fast to train.

 - Decision Tree Score: 0.98373
 - Decision Tree Score (Reduced Features): 0.99994

 ### Random Forest

+Random Forest - A model that uses a series of random decision trees in order to simultaneously compute several outputs.
+These results are then aggregated to make the final prediction.
+Good for large datasets but can be time consuming.

 - Random Forest Score: 0.98751
 - Random Forest Score (Reduced Features): 0.99979